aspineon/Modularization-of-legacy-code/README.md

 ## What is the legacy code?
 Legacy code means an old code with the following properties:
-    - It is at least 20 years old with the spaghetti code structure.
+1. It is about 20 years old with the spaghetti code structure.
-    - It has no documentation or documentation is outdated and incomplete.
+2. It has no documentation or documentation is outdated and incomplete.
-    - Employees involved in building this system either no longer work in the company or are involved in other projects
+3. Employees involved in building this system either no longer work in the company or are involved in other projects
-    - There is no full information about how the system works and what there were the original assumptions of the system.
+4. There is no full information about how the system works and what there were the original assumptions of the system.